siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 215 Two-Aspect Origin of the Weak-Field Factor of Two.md

 1. a null electromagnetic probe carries two equal stress sectors,
 2. a one-channel theory gives only half the effect,
-3. the full weak-field interaction term must couple to both,
+3. a static toroidal closure must sample both axial channels symmetrically,
-4. the symmetric constitutive summary used in chapter 13 is the macroscopic encoding of that doubled interaction.
+4. the symmetric constitutive summary used in chapter 13 is the macroscopic encoding of that doubled axial interaction.

 ## 215.5 What Still Remains Open

-The remaining task is not to guess the factor of two.
-Within the stated interaction class, that part is already fixed by the two-aspect structure of the probe.

-The remaining task is to derive the actual interaction operator of a localized massive closure and to show that it yields the full weak-field interaction law.

-In particular, a complete derivation should:

-- start from a bounded mass mode and a passing null probe,
+Appendix 216 now completes the weak exterior factor-of-two derivation by doing exactly that axial sampling step.
+What still remains open is not the factor of two itself, but the full exact interaction beyond the weak exterior regime:

-- compute the leading weak-field term in the interaction of the bounded mass closure with the passing probe,
+- finite-size corrections of the bounded mass closure,
-- integrate the resulting transverse momentum transfer along the probe path,
-- recover
+- strong-field interaction,
-  $$
-  \theta=\frac{4GM}{bc^2}
-  $$
-  without treating the symmetric constitutive form as explanatory input.

-That is the sharper gravity target inside the present framework.
+- time-dependent and radiative sectors.

 ## 215.6 Summary